MLB roundup: Cardinals ride Flaherty into first place

 Austin Meadows belted a grand slam, the key hit in a seven-run second inning that helped visiting Tampa Bay defeat Baltimore.

-Meadows also homered in Thursday’s come-from-behind 5-2 win, but that was a solo shot.
+Meadows also homered Thursday in the Rays’ come-from-behind 5-2 win over the Orioles, but that was a solo shot.
 This game was a different story, as Meadows’ first career grand slam broke things open pretty quickly and gave the Rays command.

-Tampa Bay also received a strong effort from starter Trevor Richards (4-12).
+Tampa Bay received a strong effort from starter Trevor Richards (4-12).
 This was just his second game — and start — since coming to the Rays from Miami in a July 31 deal, and he threw six shutout innings, giving up only two hits while striking out five and walking one.

 Marlins 19, Phillies 11